 After Access 2022 Survey

-The After Access 2022 survey is a multi-country research initiative in sub-Saharan Africa that aims to build an evidence base for context-specific policy and regulatory interventions.
-The survey will be conducted in the first instance in eight African countries: Burkina Faso, Ethiopia, Kenya, Nigeria, Senegal, South Africa, Tanzania, and Uganda with a grant from the Bill & Melinda Gates Foundation.
+The After Access 2022 survey is a multi-country research initiative in sub-Saharan Africa that aims to build an evidence base for context-specific policy and regulatory interventions on meaningful digital inclusion.
+The survey was conducted in seven African countries: Ethiopia, Kenya, Nigeria, Ghana, South Africa, Tanzania, and Uganda, with a grant from the Gates Foundation.
+It builds on a series of ICT access and use surveys conducted by Research ICT Africa since 2004, with support from the Swedish International Development Agency and the International Development Research Centre.

 1. What are the factors that preclude people from meaningful digital inclusion?